 If you’ve had a known exposure to a person who tested positive for the coronavirus, or if you’re feeling sick, you need to isolate.
 This means staying home and staying away from other people in your own household, if possible, especially if you’re feeling sick (CDC, 2020).

 If you have symptoms of COVID, consult with your healthcare provider before getting a test.
 People with mild symptoms may be asked to stay at home and isolate rather than risking exposing others by leaving the house for a test.

 Even if you’ve been vaccinated, there’s still a small chance that you could catch coronavirus.
 Make sure to isolate until you receive your negative test results.

 What should I do if my test is positive?

-If you test positive for the coronavirus, according to the Centers for Disease Control and Prevention (CDC), you should isolate at home, including from the people in your own household, if possible.
+According to the Centers for Disease Control and Prevention (CDC), if you test positive for the coronavirus, you should isolate at home, including from the people in your own household, if possible.
 It’s okay to stop isolating once (CDC, 2020):

 - At least 10 days have passed since your positive test if you did not have any symptoms.